Ayushupadhyay14/LearnFastapI/README.md

 ### ✨ GitHub Repo Description Suggestion

 > Complete FastAPI A–Z project with both **Layer-Based** and **Feature-Based** folder structures, covering setup, authentication, AWS deployment, and real-world backend development — beginner-friendly and production-ready.

----

-Would you like me to generate this as a **ready-to-download `README.md` file** (so you can upload it directly to your GitHub repo)?